Rib (professional wrestling): Examples of Ribs

 As with any type of prank, ribs do not always go as planned.
 When Don Jardine arrived in the Florida wrestling territory, his new colleagues decided to pull a rib on him that they referred to as "The Mabel."
 The plan was to have a female convince Jardine that she was romantically/sexually interested in him, but that she had a jealous husband.
 She would then invite Jardine to her house, allegedly surreptitiously.
 One of the other wrestlers would then pretend to be the jealous husband and scare Jardine off with a shotgun.
 Jardine had the last laugh, though, when he was able to wrestle the gun away from the "husband" and began assaulting him and destroying the house instead.
-Another was Vince McMahon decided to rib Mark Henry by having a match with Sin Cara.
-When Henry discovers that nobody was there, he went on complete meltdown backstage and almost qutting WWE.
+Another was when Vince McMahon decided to rib Mark Henry by scheduling a match between him and Sin Cara.
+When Henry discovered that there wasn't an actually a match occurring between the two, he went on a complete meltdown backstage and almost quit the WWE.

 Some wrestlers have made it through their whole career without being the victim of a rib, such as WWE Hall of Famer Trish Stratus.
 Although the examples cited largely occurred in the last century, ribbing is a wrestling tradition that continues.
 Prior to their WrestleMania 36 boneyard match, The Undertaker attempted to pull a rib on AJ Styles.
-Undertaker told Vince McMahon that he would participate in the match, but asked McMahon to call Styles and lie to him, claiming that the Undertaker had decided to wrestle someone else at Wrestlemania.
+Undertaker told Vince McMahon that he would participate in the match, but asked McMahon to call Styles and lie to him, claiming that the Undertaker had decided to wrestle someone else at WrestleMania.
 William Regal is another wrestler who experienced a more recent rib - during his entrance at the November 8, 2011 edition of WWE Superstars, Regal's original music in the WWE was played instead of his current theme.
 The song played was Regal's "Real Man's Man" theme, a theme he used when portraying a different character: "Real Man's Man" Steven Regal.